Abdul El-Sayed: Early life and education

-El-Sayed was born in the metro Detroit area to parents who emigrated to the United States from Egypt.
+El-Sayed was born in the Detroit metropolitan area to parents who immigrated to the United States from Egypt.

-He grew up in the Detroit area with his father Mohamed El-Sayed and stepmother Jacqueline El-Sayed, a native of Gratiot County, Michigan.
+He grew up in the Detroit area with his father, Mohamed, and stepmother, Jacqueline, a native of Gratiot County, Michigan.
 Both are engineers.
-His father grew up in Alexandria, Egypt, and emigrated to the United States to study engineering at Wayne State University.
+His father grew up in Alexandria, Egypt, and immigrated to the U.S. to study engineering at Wayne State University.
 His mother, Fatten Elkomy, is a nurse practitioner in Missouri.

 El-Sayed graduated in 2003 from Bloomfield Hills Andover High School, where he was a three-sport athlete—wrestling, football, and lacrosse—and a captain in the latter two.
-El-Sayed attended the University of Michigan, where he majored in biology and political science, and played on the men's club lacrosse team.
+He attended the University of Michigan, where he majored in biology and political science, and played on the men's club lacrosse team.
 He won the William Jennings Bryan Prize for Political Science, graduated with Highest Distinction, and delivered the student commencement speech in front of president Bill Clinton, who delivered the 2007 commencement address.

-El-Sayed was awarded a full-tuition scholarship to attend the University of Michigan Medical School, where he completed his first two years of medical school.
+El-Sayed received a full-tuition scholarship to attend the University of Michigan Medical School, where he completed his first two years of medical school.
 There he led a student medical mission to Peru and founded a student organization that raised money and coordinated community service for a local free clinic.
-As a second-year medical student, he declined a Marshall Scholarship and accepted a Rhodes Scholarship to attend Oriel College, Oxford, where he completed a PhD in public health in 2011.
-While at Oxford, he earned a full blue as captain of Oxford's men's lacrosse team.
+As a second-year medical student, he declined a Marshall Scholarship and accepted a Rhodes Scholarship to attend Oriel College, Oxford, where he completed a doctorate in public health in 2011.
+At Oxford, he earned a full blue as captain of the men's lacrosse team.
 In 2014, he completed his MD at Columbia University College of Physicians and Surgeons and was funded by the Soros Fellowship for New Americans and Medical Scientist Training Program.
-El-Sayed did not complete a residency after medical school and is therefore not licensed to practice medicine.
+El-Sayed did not pursue a residency after medical school and is therefore not licensed to practice medicine.

-Health career
+Career in public health

 El-Sayed is the author of over 100 scholarly articles, abstracts, and book chapters on public health policy, social epidemiology, and health disparities.
 His essays on public health policy have also been published in The New York Times, CNN, The Hill, The Huffington Post, The Detroit News, and the Detroit Free Press.

 Public health professor

-In 2014 El-Sayed joined the faculty at Columbia's Mailman School of Public Health as assistant professor in the department of epidemiology.
+In 2014, El-Sayed joined the faculty at Columbia's Mailman School of Public Health as assistant professor in the department of epidemiology.
 He served as director of Columbia's Systems Science Program and Global Research Analytics for Population Health.
 As a researcher, he has authored over 100 scientific publications, including articles, commentaries, book chapters, and abstracts, about health disparities, birth outcomes, and obesity.
 His research has been cited over 700 times.
-He is the recipient of several research awards, including being named one of the Carnegie Council's Policy Innovators.
+He has received several research awards, including being named one of the Carnegie Council's Policy Innovators.
 He created and taught the Mailman School's first course on systems science and population health.
-He co-edited a textbook on the topic with Sandro Galea published in 2017 by Oxford University Press, "Systems Science and Population Health".
+He and Sandro Galea co-edited a textbook on the topic, Systems Science and Population Health, published in 2017 by Oxford University Press.